ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-27-tagalog-pipeline.md

 interesting to see the pattern.
 There's even a case for using $$100k$$ rows in floret, but for now, I'll stick to $$200k$$.

-#### On pretraining: there is no significant difference between the two pretraining objectives
+#### On pretraining: there is no significant difference between the two pretraining objectives  [&crarr;](#toc)

 spaCy provides two optimization objectives to pretrain the token-to-vector weights from raw data:
 [`PretrainCharacters`](https://spacy.io/api/architectures#pretrain_chars) and
 [`PretrainVectors`](https://spacy.io/api/architectures#pretrain_vectors).
 Both
 use a trick called language modeling with approximate outputs (LMAO), in which we force the network to model something about word cooccurrence.

-Using their default values, I ran an experiment that compares the two:
+Using their default values, I ran an experiment that compares the two.
+Similar to the previous experiment, I also removed overlaps between the final dataset and the pretraining corpus to ensure that they won't affect the results:

 | Pretraining objective  | Precision                | Recall                    | F1-score                   |
 |------------------------|--------------------------|---------------------------|----------------------------|
 | `PretrainCharacters`   | $$0.89\pm0.01$$          |  $$\mathbf{0.89\pm0.01}$$ |  $$0.89\pm0.00$$           |
 | `PretrainVectors`      | $$\mathbf{0.90\pm0.01}$$ |  $$0.89\pm0.00$$          |  $$\mathbf{0.90\pm0.00}$$  |

+**Table 7:**  Performance comparison between different pretraining objectives (characters vs. vectors).
+Evaluated on the development set.
+{:style="text-align: center;"}

 The results suggest that there is no significant difference between the two.
 `PretrainVectors` has a slight edge on precision, but it's not apparent.